open-contracting-extensions/ocds_organizationClassification_extension/README.md

 ## Legal context

 In the European Union, this extension's fields correspond to [eForms BT-10 (Activity Authority).
 BT-610 (Activity Entity), and BT-740 (Buyer Contracting Entity)](https://docs.ted.europa.eu/eforms/latest/reference/business-terms/).
 For correspondences to eForms fields, see [OCDS for eForms](https://standard.open-contracting.org/profiles/eforms/).
+See [OCDS for the European Union](http://standard.open-contracting.org/profiles/eu/master/en/) for the correspondences to Tenders Electronic Daily (TED).

 ## Examples